 With an approximate area of 110.30 km2, the municipality of Povoação is located in the eastern region of the south coast of the island, approximately 60 km away from the city of Ponta Delgada.
 The municipality comprises six civil parishes (Povoação, Furnas, Nossa Senhora dos Remédios, Ribeira Quente, Água Retorta, and Faial da Terra) and has a population of around 5,800 inhabitants.

 In 1432, the first captain of São Miguel, Gonçalo Velho Cabral, chose Povoação as the location for the island’s settlement.
-To make the settlement viable, cattle, wheat seed, legumes, and agricultural implements were sent to Povoação.
-In 1439, an order was given to send sheep to the islands that had been found in the Azores.
+To make the settlement viable, the crown sent cattle, seeds, legumes, and tools to Povoação.
+In 1439, an official ordered sheep sent to the newly found Azorean islands.
 Five years later, the settlement finally began, namely in Povoação Velha and Água Retorta.

 Since then, various constructions have taken place in this municipality, including military forts, chapels, and churches.
 During the 18th century, the region became a center for naval construction due to the abundance of wood in the immediate area.
 Several monuments in the town commemorate this historical time.
 Many changes have occurred in the civil parishes that comprise the municipality of Povoação, mostly due to natural catastrophes.